Comprehensive Guide to the 100 meters: Records, History, and More

 Women’s 100m Olympics 2024 | 100 Meters Olympics Women

 Sha’Carri Richardson was the favorite heading into the Olympic women’s 100-meter final in 2024.
-However, it was Julien Alfred that would pull away and win the first gold medal ever for her country Saint Lucia.
+However, it was Julien Alfred who would pull away and win the first gold medal ever for her country, Saint Lucia.

 The Women’s 100 Meters Final Results | The 100m Women’s Final